 Every student, faculty and staff at Northridge belongs to a Hall.
 The entire school, and each grade, is divided equally into four Halls.
 Each Hall name means “Knight” and is significant for its relationship to gentlemanly and heroic Knighthood.
 The four Halls are Cavalier, Paladin, Riddervon, and Vytis.
 The Halls foster camaraderie and school spirit through competition, as well as opportunities for leadership and service.

-At least four times each year, we take a break from classes and have “Hall Fests,” which range from a round robin of sports to tug of war, Giant Jenga, and re-creations of the game show Family Feud.
+Six times each year, we take a break from classes and have “Hall Fests,” which range from a round robin of sports to tug of war, Giant Jenga, and re-creations of the game show Family Feud.
 The whole year is a competition, where grades, teacher points, Hall Fests, fundraisers and more are converted into points spurring on the Halls as they compete in various events.
 The school year culminates in the spring with the presentation of the Hall Trophy to one victorious Hall.